 Model benchmarking and optimization studies that have been performed in dryland regions indicate considerable model-data discrepancies in vegetation dynamics, C and water fluxes (Haverd et al., 2013b; MacBean et al., 2015; Renwick et al., 2019; Trudinger et al., 2016; Whitley et al., 2016; Traore et al., 2014).
 MacBean et al. (2015) showed that calibrating the phenology parameters of the ORCHIDEE TBM (vAR5) using satellite NDVI at global scales could not account for model errors in semi-arid region seasonal cycle and long-term trends in vegetation dynamics.
-A recent study by MacBean et al. (in review) has demonstrated that global TBMs participating in the TRENDY v7 model intercomparison project drastically underestimate both the mean annual net ecosystem exchange (NEE) and its IAV at a suite of southwestern (SW) US dryland sites due to weak sensitivity of gross primary productivity (GPP) to changing water availability.
+A recent study by MacBean et al. (2021) has demonstrated that global TBMs participating in the TRENDY v7 model intercomparison project drastically underestimate both the mean annual net ecosystem exchange (NEE) and its IAV at a suite of southwestern (SW) US dryland sites due to weak sensitivity of gross primary productivity (GPP) to changing water availability.
 This analysis is corroborated by (Renwick et al., 2019) who also showed that a semi-deciduous phenology scheme was necessary to accurately predict the magnitude of GPP in a dryland shrubland.
-SW US hydrology modeling studies have also suggested that parameter calibration is needed to realistically represent semi-arid water fluxes because the default parameters hamper model performance (Natasha MacBean et al., 2020; Hogue et al., 2005; Unland et al., 1996).
+SW US hydrology modeling studies have also suggested that parameter calibration is needed to realistically represent semi-arid water fluxes because the default parameters hamper model performance (MacBean et al., 2020; Hogue et al., 2005; Unland et al., 1996).
 Given the lack of model parameter calibration studies that have included dryland sites in their optimizations, it remains to be seen whether model-data discrepancies in dryland ecosystem NEE simulations are due to inaccurate model processes or uncertain parameters.
 Parameter uncertainty may be higher for dryland ecosystems given parameter values were initially measured in the field and/or optimized for more mesic temperate and boreal ecosystems.

 To address the gap in dryland site model parameter optimization, and to determine if parameter optimization can account for dryland model-data discrepancies in NEE, we used a Bayesian data assimilation (DA) framework to optimize the photosynthesis, phenology, C allocation and turnover, and respiration parameters of the ORCHIDEE TBM using 89 site-years of daily NEE observations of 12 Ameriflux sites spanning SW US semi-arid grass, shrub and forest ecosystems.
-Following Biederman et al. (2017) and MacBean et al. (in review), we categorized sites based on their mean annual NEE: US-Vcm, US-Vcp, US-Mpj, US-Fuf, US-Wjs and US-Ses are mostly tree-dominated C sink sites; shrub and grass-dominated sites US-Wkg, US-SRG, US-Seg, US-SRM, and US-Whs “pivot” between a mean annual C sink and source; and the US-Aud grassland is a mean source of C. We used the well-established DA system designed for ORCHIDEE (ORCHIDAS: https://orchidas.lsce.ipsl.fr) (Kuppel et al., 2014; MacBean et al., 2018; Peylin et al., 2016), in which a cost function that represents the misfit between the model and the data – taking into account uncertainty in both – is iteratively minimized using the genetic algorithm (GA; see Methods and Data).
+Following Biederman et al. (2017) and MacBean et al. (2021), we categorized sites based on their mean annual NEE: US-Vcm, US-Vcp, US-Mpj, US-Fuf, US-Wjs and US-Ses are mostly tree-dominated C sink sites; shrub and grass-dominated sites US-Wkg, US-SRG, US-Seg, US-SRM, and US-Whs “pivot” between a mean annual C sink and source; and the US-Aud grassland is a mean source of C. We used the well-established DA system designed for ORCHIDEE (ORCHIDAS: https://orchidas.lsce.ipsl.fr) (Kuppel et al., 2014; MacBean et al., 2018; Peylin et al., 2016), in which a cost function that represents the misfit between the model and the data – taking into account uncertainty in both – is iteratively minimized using the genetic algorithm (GA; see Methods and Data).